-This blog post outlines the steps for creating a local administrator account.
-If your specific requirement is to Add an existing Azure AD/Entra ID user account to the local admin group, please refer to: Add a User to Local admin group using Intune.
+You can easily create and manage local admin accounts on your Windows devices through Intune admin center.
+This blog post provides the steps for creating a local administrator account.
+If you need to add an existing Azure AD/Entra ID user account to the local admin group, please refer to Add a User to Local admin group using Intune.

 As an example, We are going to create a local admin account called cloudinfraadmin